dnanexus-archive/bigtop/README.md

   * #webxr-gamepad-support
   * #oculus-vr

 To view in virtual reality, you need a compatible VR headset.
-This has been tested with Oculus Rift.
+This has been tested with the Oculus Rift and the HTC Vive.

 ### Installation and Building